HannaKim4673/Beer_Restaurant_Success/README.md

 * Visualizations from Tableau
 * Dashboard will be hosted on Tableau

+### Analysis Results
+We found that the further away from downtown Nashville a beer-serving business is located, the longer that business has a permit.
+It should be noted that data is limited to current active permits in Davidson county.
+Also, our results showed that a person interested in establishing a beer-serving business away from downtown Nashville needs to consider the desires of local populations, since different demographic groups have different desires.

+### Further Analysis Recommendations
+When measuring “success”, there are many different ways to measure that.
+In our analysis, we used active permit duration (by days) to measure success.
+For future analysis, we recommended using multiple different measures of success.
+On top of active permit duration, using other datasets such as review data (from Yelp or Google) and revenue data could help a model better predict whether or not a beer-serving business will end up being successful.

+### Things We Would've Done Differently
+Looking back at our project, there are a few things that we would have done differently.
+First, we would have found and added rent data by zip code.
+Another thing we could've done in addition to our current data use hotel and short term rental datasets and map them.
+According to visitmusiccity.com, in 2019 there were 16.1 million visitors to Nashville.
+If an establishment were looking for a new location to open and be successful, having this data available could be impactful.
+Also, we could have taken time experimenting with additional machine learning models.

 ## Presentation Draft
 Here is a link to our presentation: https://docs.google.com/presentation/d/1ncMNHN-_4Yj5ERpOJf3xiXUV8s-9Rn6viUx6BdiPeBo/edit?usp=sharing